|Management Approach||We believe that our success is directly linked to the communities we serve.|

 |SO2||G4-SO3||Percent and number of business units analyzed for corruption risk||All business units are subject to corruption risk analyses.|

-Employees who are likely to be involved in business dealings with foreign officials, oversee third parties acting on behalf of the company in a foreign country or who travel to foreign countries on company business; receive comprehensive training on Foreign Corrupt Practices Act compliance and other anti-bribery provisions.
+Employees who are likely to be involved in business dealings with foreign officials, who oversee third parties acting on behalf of the company in a foreign country or who travel to foreign countries on company business, receive comprehensive training on Foreign Corrupt Practices Act compliance and other anti-bribery provisions.

 |SO4||G4-SO5||Actions taken in response to corruption incidents||

-Employees or managers, who do not comply with our Code of Business Ethics, are subject to corrective action, up to and including termination of employment.
-We report employee turnover, including the number of employee dismissals, in our Sustainability Report but we do not report the specific reasons leading to those dismissals.
+Employees or managers who do not comply with our Code of Business Ethics are subject to corrective action, up to and including termination of employment.
 An analysis of incidents relating to employee misconduct is presented at each Board of Directors' Audit Committee meeting.
 This analysis compares the number of incidents to the prior period, reviews incidents by allegation type and examines incidents by business segment.

-Duke Energy’s EthicsLine is an independent service for employees and others to seek guidance on ethical, legal or policy issues or to report suspected misconduct.
-The following table shows annualized Duke Energy statistics for 2013, and comparisons to other companies using similar reporting tools.
-Approximately 23% of the reports received in 2013 were substantiated.
+Duke Energy's EthicsLine is an independent service for employees and others to seek guidance on ethical, legal or policy issues or to report suspected misconduct.
+The following table shows annualized Duke Energy statistics for 2014, and comparisons to other companies using similar reporting tools.
+Approximately 24 percent of the reports received in 2014 were substantiated.